elsehow/stocksim/README.md

 # stocksim

-A Clojure stock simulation to illustrate examples in a blog post.
+stock simulation in Clojure

 ## Usage

-Use LightTable, open core.clj and eval the examples.
+Run with CIDER in emacs

 ## License

-Copyright © 2013 Timothy Pratley
+adapted from work by Timothy Pratley

-Distributed under the Eclipse Public License, the same as Clojure.
+Eclipse Public License, like Clojure.